MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 ---
 title: "BingAdsApp object"
-description: "The top-level object that you use to navigate all entities in a single user account."
+description: "The top-level object that you use to navigate all entities in a single account."
 author: "brapel"
 manager: ehansen